JackPotat0/jackpotat0.github.io/docs/game.md

  <details>
   <summary>Celeste</summary>

   Good character.
-Interesting internal dynamic of a realist having an improbable dream.
 I liked her mysterious vibes.
-Designed the most complicated case in the game imo.
+Her case isn't actually that complex but just enough to fool everyone not Byakuya or Kyoko (which would be successful if they aren't there)

  </details>
  <details>